snok/django-auth-adfs/docs/token_lifecycle.rst

 Considerations
 --------------

-- The middleware will automatically capture and store tokens during authentication using signals.
+- The middleware will automatically capture and store tokens in the session during authentication using signals.
 - You don't need to modify your views or authentication backends to store tokens.
-- Token refresh only works for authenticated users.
+- Token refresh only works for authenticated users with valid sessions.
 - If the refresh token is invalid or expired, the middleware will not be able to refresh the access token.
 - By default, the middleware will not log the user out if token refresh fails, but this behavior can be changed with the ``LOGOUT_ON_TOKEN_REFRESH_FAILURE`` setting.
 - The middleware will not store tokens in the session when using the ``signed_cookies`` session backend by default.